kzlecha/dl_api_version_issues/documentation/data_filtering.md

 directory in csv form.

 All questions were selected, both with and without answer.
-Furthermore, all answers were selected, not just the Accepted Answer/
+Furthermore, all answers were selected, not just the Accepted Answer.

 The query tool used is the [Stack Exchange Query Tool](https://data.stackexchange.com/stackoverflow/query/new)